 Washington D.C. residents have long been underserved and underrepresented.
 While we don’t have any updates on representation, we do have good news about college saving options for DC residents, and associated tax benefits.

-Washington D.C.’s College 529 Plan recently introduced changes to add stronger investment choices and reduce fees.
-This is a great saving recipe if you’re a D.C. resident saving for college and seeking to gain D.C. income tax deductions too.
+In 2017, Washington D.C.’s College 529 Plan was revamped to add stronger investment choices and reduce fees.
+This is a great saving recipe if you’re a D.C. resident saving for college and seeking to gain D.C. income tax deductions, too.

 DC 529 College Savings Investment Choices

-The new plan offers three layers of investment options:
+The new plan offers three different types of investment options:

 Various portfolios are offered, containing appropriate investment positioning based upon the anticipated year a child will enter college.
 The portfolios are more aggressive for younger children, and become more conservative as children near age 18 and head off to college.

 Accountholders can also create custom investment portfolios, utilizing a mixture of index and actively managed funds, including socially responsible choices.
-There are eight options in total:
+There are eight single-strategy portfolios in total: